rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 The pps-client version must match the version of the Linux kernel on the RPi.
 The kernel version can be determined by running "`uname -r`" on an RPi terminal.
 Version matching is necessary because pps-client contains a kernel driver and all kernel drivers must be version specific to the kernel on which they are compiled.

 A few different Linux kernels are currently supported and more will be.
 This is not the best solution because it means that pps-client has to be re-installed every time Raspian updates the kernel version.
-The hope is that if there is enough interest in this project, the driver can just be included in the upstream kernel.
+The hope is that if there is enough interest in this project, the driver will be accepted into mainline in the upstream kernel.

 # Uninstalling